 We would like to encourage current students to stay on track of their student loans as well as learn how to manage their personal funds while in school.
 For alumni, we would like to support and encourage responsible loan repayment and contact with either your lender or the Department of Education.

 Our office welcomes students to use the tools below.
 We also welcome feedback and suggestions for future information (please email email@example.com with ideas).

 This checklist aims to guide students through the academic year by providing reminders for important dates, as well as encouraging students to check in with their personal finances.
 This form is available to print from the web and can also be found in our office.

 Whether you are a current student looking to keep track of your loans during school or a recent graduate looking to locate your federal loans, the National Student Loan Data System (NSLDS) can be a great resource.
 This website provides an overview of any Title IV aid received during your time as a student (undergrad and graduate).
 NSLDS also lists the current servicer for federal loans.
 The FAFSA PIN number given to electronically sign the FAFSA is the same PIN number used to login to this data system.
 To request a new PIN number, please visit the Federal Student Aid PIN Website.

 - Consolidation can help ease your monthly payments once you enter repayment by rolling one or more of your federal loans into one payment with one interest rate.

 - If you have more than one loan, you can combine the loans into one, fixed rate loan.
-There is no minimum number of loans or balances to qualify, however, so borrowers can consolidate even a single small balance loan.
+There is no minimum number of loans or balances to qualify.

 - You can also have more than one consolidated loan.
 If you consolidated before, you may choose not to include your previously consolidated loan in your new loan consolidation.